Addie-Pi/React_Simple-To-Do-List/README.md

 To download all the needed dependencies.

+### `npm run server`

+Should run the server first so the app will work

 ### `npm start`

-1. npm run server ( should run the server first so the app will work )
-2. npm start ( run the app )
+To run the app